minhhdvn/minhhdvn.github.io/_pages/about.md

   - /about.html
 ---

-Is a PhD candidate in Computer Science at the [University of Oregon](https://www.uoregon.edu/) under the supervision of Prof. [Thien Huu Nguyen](https://ix.cs.uoregon.edu/~thien/) in the [UONLP lab](http://nlp.uoregon.edu/).
-His research interests involve information extraction, multilingual natural language processing, and large language models (LLMs) for retrieval-augmented generation (RAG).
+Is an Applied Scientist II at Amazon Web Services (AWS) AI Labs.
+He is working in the science team behind [Amazon Q for Business](https://aws.amazon.com/q/business/).
+Minh obtained a PhD degree in Computer Science at the [University of Oregon](https://www.uoregon.edu/) under the supervision of Professor [Thien Huu Nguyen](https://ix.cs.uoregon.edu/~thien/) in the [UONLP lab](https://github.com/nlp-uoregon).
+His research interests involve multilingual information extraction, knowledge graphs, retrieval-augmented generation, and conversational chatbots.

 Education
 ------